corona-python/corona-model/README.md

 [GitHub](https://github.com/corona-python/corona-model)

-# How Would You Manage the COVID-19 Pandemic?
+# How Would You Manage COVID-19?
 Note: this model is being updated frequently as policies change, features are added and bugs are discovered.
 Check back often for latest updates.
 ## Options